 Over the next two years, we held regular Shabbat services, celebrated holidays, and organized a board.
 We knew we needed to grow and to do that we needed a rabbi and a religious school.

 For the first few years, Temple Emanuel in Newton graciously allowed our children to enroll in their religious school.
 By our third year as a congregation, we were able to start our own Religious School, starting with a Gan-Aleph (K-1) class and adding another grade each year until we had a full Gan-Zayin school.

 Rabbi Liebling, at that time the Executive Director of the Jewish Reconstructionist Federation, continued to serve as our High Holy Day rabbi.
 As our congregation grew to almost 30 households, he advised us to hire a student rabbi for one Shabbat weekend per month plus High Holy Days.
 Rabbi Linda Potemken served our congregation for the last three years of her rabbinic schooling, from 1994 until 1997.

 With a regular rabbinic presence, our membership grew steadily, and by the time Rabbi Potemken graduated we had reached 60 households.
 At that point, we were able to raise enough money to guarantee a half-time salary for two years.
-We were incredibly fortunate to bring Rabbi Toba Spitzer to Boston.
-Since Rabbi Spitzer’s arrival in 1997, we have grown to about 200 households.
+We were incredibly fortunate to bring Rabbi Toba Spitzer to Boston in 1997.

 For several years, we held High Holy Day services at the Solomon Schechter School in Newton.
 Since 2007 we have celebrated High Holy Days at the Gann Academy in Waltham.